ncpa0cpl/react-quarks/README.md

 To support Server Side Rendering, Quarks provide a way to serialize them (on the server) and then hydrate (on the client).
 Each quark that is going to be serialized must have a unique name.

-Fist you will need to install `serialize-javascript` on the backend.
+`serialize-javascript` needs to be installed on the backend.
 This package is required for the `serializeQuarks()` function to work.

 > npm i serialize-javascript